gitrajit/Python-flask--Creating-login-and-logout-page/README.md

 for window users

-From https://www.python.org/download/releases/2.7.6 download appropriate Python 2.7.10 Windows Installer.
+1. From https://www.python.org/download/releases/2.7.6 download appropriate Python 2.7.10 Windows Installer.
 (If that link doesn't work, check https://www.python.org/downloads/)
 Run the file
-Select install for all users or install just for me, click Next You'll see it installs under the C:\Python27 folder, click Next Click Next again for the 'Customize Python' step
+2. Select install for all users or install just for me, click Next
+3. You'll see it installs under the C:\Python27 folder, click Next 4 .Click Next again for the 'Customize Python' step
-Click Finish
+5. Click Finish
-Open Control Panel, then System
+6. Open Control Panel, then System
-Click 'Advanced system settings' on the left
+7. Click 'Advanced system settings' on the left
-Click the 'Environment Variables' button
+8. Click the 'Environment Variables' button
-Under 'System variables' click the variable called 'Path' then the 'Edit...' button.
+9. Under 'System variables' click the variable called 'Path' then the 'Edit...' button.
 (This will set it for all users, you could instead choose to edit the User variables to just set python as a command prompt command for the current user)
-Without deleting any other text, add C:\Python27; (include the semi-colon) to the beginning of the 'Variable value' and click OK.
+10. Without deleting any other text, add C:\Python27; (include the semi-colon) to the beginning of the 'Variable value' and click OK.
-Click OK on the 'Environment Variables' window.
+11. Click OK on the 'Environment Variables' window.
-Open a new command prompt window type python, you will have python running in the command prompt.
+12. Open a new command prompt window type python, you will have python running in the command prompt.
 Note: command prompt windows open prior to setting the Environment Variable will not have the python command available.

 open Command prompt as **Administrator**